Arteaga2k/ionic2-nfc-app/README.md

 - If you've got a "wrong api version" error, then edit the config.xml file in the source project and change the android preference: android-minSdkVersion

+# Quality code
+TSLint checks TypeScript code for errors, readability and maintainability. tslint.json is the configuration file for TSLint

 # TypeScript compilation in IntelliJ v older than 15.0.3
 - First, read this link: https://www.jetbrains.com/idea/help/transpiling-typescript-to-javascript.html
 - Basically you need to: